SEONGJOON AHN

 (pronounced as sung-june)

 I am a Ph.D.
 Candidate in the Political Science Department at the University of Illinois at Urbana-Champaign.
 My research focuses primarily on the variations in people's conceptions of democracy and their consequences.
-My dissertation, In the Name of Democracy: Composition, Variation, and Measurement of Democratic Conceptions, investigates in what ways conceptions of democracy differ among Americans and how these differences relate to key political behaviors and attitudes on democratic backsliding.
+My dissertation, In the Name of Democracy: Composition, Variation, and Measurement of Conceptions of Democracy, investigates in what ways conceptions of democracy differ among Americans and how these differences relate to key political behaviors and attitudes on democratic backsliding.

 My research has been generously supported by the Rapoport Family Foundation, Civic Health and Institutions Project, Humane Studies Institute, and multiple scholarships and awards from the University of Illinois at Urbana-Champaign.